MRI tests and epilepsy

 Is an MRI scan safe?

 MRI scans are one of the safest medical procedures and there is no evidence that they cause harm to the human body.
-However, the powerful magnets used can affect metal implants and devices.
-For example, if you have a vagal nerve stimulator (VNS), pacemaker, or any other metal parts in your body, you may not be able to have an MRI scan.
+But, the powerful magnets used can affect metal implants and devices.

 If you are unable to have an MRI scan, your epilepsy specialist nurse or doctor may be able to arrange for you to have a different type of scan.
-MRI scans are also not usually recommended during pregnancy.
+MRI scans are also not usually recommended if you are pregnant, unless needed for emergency medical treatment.

 How will I feel during my MRI scan?

-You might be able to listen to music, or watch a DVD while the scan is done, to help you to relax.
+Depending on where you have your scan, you might be able to listen to music to help you to relax.
 A relative or friend might be able to go into the room with you.

 If you feel nervous, or can’t keep still while the scan is being done, you could be offered medicine to help you relax or sleep.
-Young children and people with learning disabilities may need a very light general anaesthetic to make sure that they keep completely still during the scan.
-This is to avoid the scan pictures being blurred.
+Young children and people with learning disabilities may need a general anaesthetic.
+This is to make sure that they keep completely still during the scan.
+Any movement can cause the scan pictures to be blurred.
+If you think you may need anaesthetic, this needs to be planned in advance.

 After your scan, a radiologist will study the pictures taken by the MRI.
 They will then send your results to the doctor who arranged your scan.
 This will generally be your epilepsy specialist.
 It usually takes a week or two for your MRI results to come through.